jonathanjameswatson/block-widgets/README.md

 ### How to create a new type of parameter

 1. Consider the type of the value that this parameter will store.
 Let this be `T`.
 2. Create or find a component to control the parameter.
-This component must have a `value` prop that can take values of type `T` and a `disabled` prop that takes a `boolean`.
-This component must also emit an `input` event with any value.
+This component must have a `modelValue` prop that can take values of type `T` and a `disabled` prop that takes a `boolean`.
+This component must also emit an `update:modelValue` event with any value.
 3. Create a new file exporting an interface that extends `Parameter<T>` from [parameter.ts](./ts/vueDependent/parameters/parameter.ts).
 Set `type` to be a unique string not used by any other parameters (found in [parameters](./ts/vueDependent/parameters)).
 Add any custom properties relevant to your new parameter not found in `Parameter<T>`.
-4. Add a function to this file that returns a function that creates an object that implements this new interface.
-This function should be the default export of the file.
-The arguments of this function should be a display name (`name: string`), arguments that will be used to set the parameter's custom properties from step 3 and an argument that determines whether or not the parameter is disabled (`disabled: boolean`).
+4. Add and export a function to this file that returns a function that creates an object that implements this new interface.
+The arguments of this function should be a display name (`name: string`), arguments that will be used to set the parameter's custom properties from step 3 and an argument that determines whether the parameter is disabled (`disabled: boolean`).
 This function should return the output of the `parameter<T, U extends Parameter<T>>(...)` function from [parameter.ts](./ts/vueDependent/parameters/parameter.ts). `U` should be the interface from step three.
-Call `parameter` with `name`, `type` (from step three), `predicate` (a function returns true if its argument is a valid value of the parameter), `stringToType` (a function that converts a string argument to type `T`), `component` (the component from step two), `convertInput` (a function that converts an argument given by `component`'s `input` event to type `T`), `props` (an object with any additional props that should be set on `component`), `extras` (an object with the parameter's custom properties from step 3) and `disabled`.
+Call `parameter` with `name`, `type` (from step three), `predicate` (a function returns true if its argument is a valid value of the parameter), `serialise` (a function that converts a type `T` argument to a string), `deserialise` (a function that converts a string argument to type `T`), `component` (the component from step two), `convertInput` (a function that converts an argument given by `component`'s `input` event to type `T`), `props` (an object with any additional props that should be set on `component`), `extras` (an object with the parameter's custom properties from step 3) and `disabled`.

 ### How to create a new proxy